Candid Career Advice #1: Why applying online isn't enough to land the job anymore.

 “Great…how do I get my materials seen by a real person?”

 If you already applied online, the extra step(s) you want to take include:

-Emailing the hiring manager with your materials affirming your interest in the role.
+Emailing the hiring manager and/or the recruiter with your materials affirming your interest in the role.

 Why am I doing these extra steps?

 It’s rare other people will; more power to you as you’ll be one step ahead of other applicants.

 The hiring manager is usually the person you will work with directly when you’re hired.
 The recruiter’s job is to ensure they are providing the hiring manger the best quality applicants to review.
 Emailing them your materials is a great way to introduce yourself and step yourself apart from the competition.